djmoore711/proxmox-terraform/README.md

 #### `main.tf`
 - Defines the `proxmox_virtual_environment_vm` resource
-- Clones from template VM 9000 on proxmox-01
+- Clones from the configured `template_vm_id` on the configured `proxmox_host_node`
-- Deploys to proxmox-02 with specified resources
 - Configures Cloud-Init for Debian user and DHCP networking
+- Renders cloud-init bootstrap template using `templatefile()`
+- Uploads cloud-init snippet to Proxmox node via SCP
+- Automatically installs Docker CE, Tailscale, and Portainer on first boot

 #### `variables.tf`
 - Declares all input variables with types and descriptions
 - Sets sensible defaults where appropriate
-- Marks sensitive values (`api_token_secret`, `vm_password`)
+- Marks sensitive values (`api_token_secret`, `vm_password`, `tailscale_auth_key`)
+- Includes new variables for VM naming and Tailscale configuration

 #### `outputs.tf`
 - Exports VM ID and name for reference
 - Useful for automation and integration

+#### `templates/cloud-init-bootstrap.yaml.tftpl`
+- Cloud-init template for first-boot bootstrap
+- Installs Docker CE from official repository
+- Installs Tailscale and joins the specified tailnet
+- Deploys Portainer as a Docker container
+- Uses Terraform variables for dynamic configuration

 #### `.gitignore`
 - Protects sensitive files: